 n.
-All water or wastewater treatment facilities, whether publicly or privately owned, must be operated by a person licensed by the Potable Water and Wastewaters Treatment Plants Operators Examining Board of the Commonwealth of Puerto Rico.
+All water or wastewater treatment facilities, whether publicly or privately owned, must be operated by a person licensed by the Examination Board of Water and Wastewater Treatment Plant Operators of Puerto Rico.

 o.
 This special condition shall not become in effect until EQB has determined the applicability to the respective facility and has notified the permittee and the Environmental Protection Agency (EPA), in writing, of the necessity to comply with this special condition.